tk-425/CC-Cleaner/README.md

 ## Features

+### Data Management
 - **Projects Tab**: View all projects from `.claude.json` with metadata (cost, duration, status) and related session-env directories
 - **Session Data Tab**: Browse and move session data to trash from `~/.claude/projects/` directory, automatically cleaning related session-env data
 - **File History Tab**: View and clean up file history entries from `~/.claude/file-history/` (version history and snapshots from Claude Code sessions)
 - **Orphaned File History Tab**: Find and remove orphaned file history entries that don't correspond to any active projects (safe to delete)
 - **Orphaned Projects Tab**: Find and move orphaned session data to trash (doesn't correspond to any project), including related session-env directories
+- **Debug Tab**: View and clean up debug files and logs from Claude Code sessions
+- **Orphaned Debug Tab**: Find and remove debug files that don't correspond to any active projects
+- **Todos Tab**: View and manage todo entries from Claude Code sessions
+- **Orphaned Todos Tab**: Find and remove todo files that don't correspond to any active projects

+### Backup & Safety
 - **Config Backups Tab**: View, restore, and manage `.claude.json` backups
-- **Full .claude Directory Backup**: Create complete backups of your entire `.claude` directory (projects, session data, configuration, etc.) with a single click
+- **Full .claude Directory Backup**: Create complete backups of your entire `.claude` directory (projects, session data, configuration, debug files, todos, etc.) with a single click
+- **Automatic Backups**: Creates timestamped backups of `.claude.json` before each operation
 - **Session Environment Tracking**: Displays and automatically cleans up session-env directories associated with each project/session

+### User Experience
-- **Bulk Operations**: Select multiple items and move them to trash in batch
+- **Bulk Operations**: Select multiple items with checkboxes and move them to trash in batch
-- **Safe Operations**: All destructive operations require confirmation
+- **Safe Operations**: All destructive operations require confirmation dialogs
-- **Automatic Backups**: Creates timestamped backups of `.claude.json` before each operation
 - **Trash Instead of Delete**: All removed items go to your system trash bin (recoverable)
 - **Easy Restoration**: Restore any previous backup instantly with one click
+- **Fixed UI**: Header and sidebar stay fixed while content scrolls for better usability

 ## Tech Stack